waynodiablo/Oystercard/further_javascript/angularjs.md

 So what is going on here?

 We are describing a new factory called 'Search'.
 We are instantiating a new angular module before every test.
-Then we are instantiating a new instance of Search factory for each test and injecting it in.
-By instantiating a new angular module and a new factory before every test, we ensure that no state is maintained between each test - so each test runs in isolation.
+Then we are instantiating a new instance of the Search factory for each test and injecting it in.
+By instantiating a new Angular module and a new factory before every test, we ensure that no state is maintained between each test - so each test runs in isolation.

-if you run your tests now, you should see something like:
+If you run your tests now, you should see something like:

 ```
 PhantomJS 1.9.8 (Mac OS X) factory: Search responds to query FAILED
   Error: [$injector:unpr] Unknown provider: SearchProvider <- Search
 ```
 So, our tests are now driving us to create a new service called Search.
-Make a file ``` js/searchFactory.js ``` and add the following code.
+Make a file `js/searchFactory.js` and add the following code:

 ``` javascript
 githubUserSearch.factory('Search', ['$http', function($http) {